j-d-carmichael/get-first-url-from-string/README.md

 # get-first-url-from-string

-Import the function, pass in a string.
+This util expects a string of text, it will return the 1st https URL is finds in the string and return it.

-The response will always be a string, either containing the 1st HTTPS URL it found or just an empty string.
+If no URL is found it will simply return and empty string.

 No dependencies, see an improvement on the regex pattern, PRs are welcomed :)